wombleton/gitlaw-nz/acts/C/Conservation Act 1987.md

 ##### 43 Proceedings for offences

-*   (1) Subject to subsection (2), all proceedings in respect of offences against this Act shall be under the [Summary Proceedings Act 1957][541].
+*   (1) Subject to subsection (2), all proceedings in respect of offences against this Act shall be under the [Criminal Procedure Act 2011][542].

-    (2) Notwithstanding [section 14][542] of the Summary Proceedings Act 1957, an information in respect of an offence against this Act may be laid at any time within 1 year of the time when the alleged offence was committed.
+    (2) Despite anything to the contrary in [section 25][543] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the offence was committed.

     (3) Prosecutions and proceedings in respect of offences under this Act may be commenced and taken in the name of the Director-General.